 But for a farmer who grows bamboo as a cash crop, it’s something of a miracle.
 Bamboo is like the Golden Goose who never stops giving.
 In fact, bamboo is something like the weeds in a garden.
 The more you cut it back, the more vigorously it returns, as long as you don’t destroy the roots.
 And that’s pretty difficult to do.

-Compare that to trees which take at least two decades to mature.
+Compare that to trees that take at least two decades to mature.
 Once you cut them down, you have to plant new trees and wait another 20 or 30 years before those can be harvested.

 5. Natural resistance to pests